This website uses cookies to help improve your user experience

 If we delve deeper into the content of educational apps, we’ll come across an array of options, approaches, and formats that can be used to deliver educational content, such as:

 Starting a project from scratch might sound overwhelming, but fortunately when it comes to educational app development, there’s a science and an art to it with very defined elements and stages.
-And loads of projects that we delivered prove that the most practical way to go is by basing all decisions and actions on the combination of the Double Diamond model and ProCD framework.
+If you’re wondering how to build an education app step by step, the most practical way is to combine structured design models with agile testing, ensuring the product finds its market fit early and scales effectively.

 At this step educational app developers describe tasks, elaborate milestones, define deadlines and metrics that we want to achieve/what we will measure, choose between preliminary A/B testing or launch into production without A/B tests.

 Ensuring the viability of an idea and its alignment with market demands is crucial.
 This involves verifying if there is a demand for the concept and if it satisfies the “market fit” criteria.
-And the Minimum Viable Product (MVP) is the exact instrument ensuring that the product, along with its specific features, caters to the needs of the market.
+For companies planning to create eLearning app solutions quickly and cost-effectively, the MVP approach is the most practical option, delivering a working product in 1–3 months while testing assumptions with real users6.

 Expert perspective

 “When it comes to startups, business intelligence and serious work with requirements slow down the process of developing an educational app.
-But at the end of the day, most hypotheses are not confirmed, making useless all the time and effort spent to build an educational app.
+But at the end of the day, most hypotheses are not confirmed, making all the time and effort spent to build an educational app useless.
 So, the best option is to always implement and verify ideas as quickly as possible with the MVP.”

-After testing, and in case of successful release of the product, the idea can continue its development and we can safely create an educational app.
+After testing, and in case of successful release of the product, the idea can continue its development and you can safely create an educational app with additional features and enhancements.
 When the product is launched, the data is tested for a certain period (a week, a month, six months) and then conclusions are made as to whether the idea is worth pursuing further or it’s better to pause, go back, and reconsider the actions taken.

 Expert perspective